Going In Style (1979)

 I, Madman (1989)

 Not to be confused with the z-grade slasher Madman (1981).
 This is a pretty good horror movie where reality and fantasy intermingle.
 Virginia's (Jenny Wright) reading a couple of obscure horror novels by Malcolm Brand but the stories start bleeding into her reality.
 Some good strange scary stuff and even a monster.
 Like a cross between In The Mouth of Madness (1995), a monster movie and a slasher.
 Well worth a look 30 years later if you've never seen it or even if you have.
-This is a very charming lil flick, so much so that I can't believe this wasn't one of the biggest box office hits of 1989.
+This is a very charming lil flick, so much so that I can't believe it wasn't one of the biggest box office hits of 1989.

 Alone In The Dark (1982)